 Throughout Turkey, you will find good quality clinics serving dental tourists at many popular tourist destinations.
-You will be able to find good clinics in Istanbul, as well as the resort area cities, like Izmir, Antalya and Dalaman.
-There’s a wide choice, and even if you want to head off to one of the beaches farther down the coast, then there are plenty of accommodation options around the airports at Izmir, Antalya and Dalaman where you may want to spend a night or two to get your dental care when you on your way to or from the airport.
+You will be able to find excellent clinics in Istanbul, as well as the resort area cities like Izmir, Antalya and Dalaman.
+There’s a wide choice, and even if you want to head off to one of the beaches farther down the coast, you will find plenty of accommodation options around the airports at Izmir, Antalya and Dalaman where you may want to spend a night or two to get your dental care when you on your way to or from the airport.

 It’s no riskier getting your dental care in Turkey than anywhere else if you take a little time to find a good facility.
 Globalization means that medical education throughout the world has become standardized these days; with overseas training and courses, new methods and techniques are soon disseminated across the globe.

 As a holiday destination, Turkey is generally safe, save for the usual petty crime such as opportunistic thieves who will take advantage if you don’t have your wits about you.
 Travellers are warned not to travel to the southeast of the country, particularly anywhere along the border with Syria, where violence and terrorist threats are a possibility.
 However, this is hundreds of miles away from the tourist areas to the west and southwest of the country.

 Clinics that offer services to international patients tend to be topnotch with attentive staff who deliver on customer care as well as quality.
 Of course, you should always choose a trustworthy clinic, which is why booking through Dental Departures is a good option.
 The clinics with whom have partnered have all been background-checked by us, with dentist qualifications and professional memberships all verified.
 Check out popular clinics like:

 The clinics listed on our site all offer warranties on the treatment the dentists provide, as well as any lab work, for example, crowns, veneers or dentures.